Alice105/website_test/README.md

-# Sample document
+# Sample Website

-This is a sample document written for the tutorial [*Learn Enough Text Editor to Be Dangerous*](https://www.learnenough.com/text-editor) by [Michael Hartl](https://www.michaelhartl.com/).
-It's written in [Markdown](https://daringfireball.net/projects/markdown/), a plain-text format that's both easy to read and easy to convert to HTML.
-In later tutorials, we'll use Markdown for making README files designed to give a quick overview of a project's contents.
+This is a sample website made as part of [*Learn Enough Git to Be Dangerous*], possibly the greatest beginner Git tutorial in the history of the Universe.

+After finishing *Learn Enough Git to Be Dangerous*, you'll know enough Git to be *dangerous*.
+This means you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.